 Think chicken salad, egg salad, potato salad, pasta salad, Waldorf salad, and so on: No greens here!
 What “binds” them together is a dressing, with salt.

 “Salad” derives from the Latin word for salt, sal.
-“Salad” has nothing to do with vegetables and everything to do with the salt that enhances the flavor of the dish.
+“Salad” has nothing to do with vegetables and everything to do with the salt that seasons and enhances the flavor of the dish.

 A salad can refer to any number of ingredients—fruits, vegetables, grains, proteins, and other ingredients that can be mixed or topped with dressings that contain salt.
 (Yes, even a sweet dressing contains a pinch or more of salt.)